- Aliases

 This defines a value

-attribute with custom getter and setter methods.
+object attribute with custom getter method, setter, and deleter method.
 The property()

 class Example: